jimhester/altparsers/README.md

 alternative parsers for R code.
 It provides helpers for parsing and evaluating code and for starting a REPL with a non-standard R parser.

+[Ex](https://github.com/jimhester/ex) is an example package which contains code to be used by the example parsers defined in the altparser package.

 The expressions returned by the parsers are valid R expressions and are evaluated in the same way as normal R code.